dzemildzigal/Events/SystemEvents/README.md

 - Update connection string in application.properties
 - Use command `mvn -T 1C clean install -Dmaven.test.skip=true`
 - Use command `mvn spring-boot run` in terminal directed to the service directory
-- To run tests use  `mvn test`  in terminal directed to the service directory